What is microsuction?

 People often describe the Microsuction experience as light tickling of the ear canal with windy, squeaky, popping sounds.

-For most people, the ear wax removal by Microsuction experience is comfortable and painless.
-Often it’s a massive relief as the blocked feeling or occlusion of your ear canal is gone.
+For most people, the ear cleaning by Microsuction experience is comfortable and painless.
+Often it’s a huge relief as the blocked feeling (occlusion) of your ear canal disappears.

-In rare circumstances, ear wax removal by Microsuction may at times be a little uncomfortable.
+In rare circumstances, earwax cleaning by Microsuction may at times be a little uncomfortable.
 Particularly if your ear canal is sensitive or inflamed due to infection.
 If you feel uncomfortable at any time during the Microsuction procedure, please let the nurse know so he or she can ensure everything is okay.

 You may feel dizzy momentarily if cold air comes into contact with your eardrum during Microsuction.
 The dizzy feeling will pass in a few moments as your eardrum warms up again to normal body temperature.